 - An RFC Package will contain the following elements:

 - Description of the issue, proposal, proposed solution, and rationale.

 - Description of the interagency nature of the request.

 - If the RFC is intended for the PMS 310-1, ensure the RFC package contains all the required documents listed in the PMS 310-1 Revision Process.

 The Review Process

-- The RFC package will be presented to the IPSC to evaluate for a formal acceptance of the RFC.
-This is not a decision to approve/accept the RFC, but only an agreement to review, evaluate and make a final decision on the request.
+- The RFC package will be presented to IPSC to evaluate for a formal acceptance of the RFC.
+This is not a decision to accept/approve the RFC but an agreement to review, evaluate, and make a final decision on the request.

-- If accepted, IPSC will coordinate with NWCG committees, subcommittees, NWCG Training Program and/or others to review the request.
+- If accepted, IPSC will coordinate with relevant NWCG committees, subgroups, NWCG Training Program, and/or others to review the request.
 If not accepted, the requestor will be notified.

-- The IPSC representative will facilitate any communication during the review process.
+- The assigned IPSC representative will facilitate any communication during the review process.

 - The IPSC representative is responsible for consolidating recommendations and/or alternatives into a final decision document for IPSC members to use in discussions with their agencies.